hphelion/documentation/commercial/GA1/commercial.release-notes.md

 **HP StoreVirtual VSA** -  [HP StoreVirtual VSA](http://www8.hp.com/us/en/products/storage-software/product-detail.html?oid=5306917) is storage virtualization software used as the default fault-tolerant, software-defined storage backend for the Volume Operations service, and provides easy deployment on KVM nodes meeting on-demand scale-out requirements of cloud storage without sacrificing performance.

-**Support for VMWare ESX** - [VMWare ESX](bare-metal hypervisor) is a bare-metal hypervisor.
+**Support for VMWare ESX** - VMWare ESX is a baremetal hypervisor.
 HP Helion OpenStack makes ESX host onboarding and management easier and lets you setup the ESX proxy node during installation of the overcloud.

 **HP Virtual Cloud Networking (VCN) Application** - Enables you to create networks, subnets and ports, as well as security groups and security group rules for your ESX clusters using OVSvApp.